MOV-AI/containers-language-server/README.md

-# Monaco/Python Language Server example
+# Monaco/Python Language Server

 ## Instructions

+This Monaco/Python Language Server  will expose its API on port 3333

 ### Build the docker image